-McDowell then appealed to the California Supreme Court, which granted review, but then deferred further action pending the disposition of In re Scroggins (2020) 9 Cal.5th 667.
-After the ruling in Scroggins was announced, the California Supreme Court remanded the case back to the First Appellate District for further consideration in light of Scroggins, which held that “sufficiency of the evidence claims are generally not cognizable on habeas corpus,” except when a new ruling “clarifies the kind of conduct proscribed by a statute.”
+McDowell then appealed to the California Supreme Court, which granted review, but then deferred further action pending the disposition of In re Scoggins (2020) 9 Cal.5th 667.
+After the ruling in Scoggins was announced, the California Supreme Court remanded the case back to the First Appellate District for further consideration in light of Scoggins, which held that “sufficiency of the evidence claims are generally not cognizable on habeas corpus,” except when a new ruling “clarifies the kind of conduct proscribed by a statute.”

 The appellate court clarified that its review of the record was deferential, meaning the question is “whether, when evidence that is reasonable, credible and of solid value is viewed ‘in the light most favorable to the prosecution, any rational trier of fact could have found the essential elements of the [special circumstance] allegation beyond a reasonable doubt.”

 Here, the First Appellate District Court found McDowell’s “major participant” finding was supported because he armed himself with a palm knife in planning a particularly risky crime of a home-invasion robbery of a methamphetamine dealer.
 The court also found that he acted with reckless indifference to human life, so the petition for a writ of habeas corpus was denied.